MegaGM/ya-handlebars-bundler/README.md

 # Handlebars bundler
 Ya, yet another, because why not?
 Actually I'm not the one who likes to reinvent the wheel, but in this particular case the game worth the candle.
-I'm using Handlebars a lot in many applications.
-Despite of existence of numerous packing tools like Gulp, Grunt, Wepback, etc, I always wanted a truly simple yet powerfull tool, that would allow me to include Handlebars in any application, without any changes to the application structure, with just a couple of terminal commands.
-Just plug Handlebars in, nothing less nothing more.
+I always wanted a truly simple yet powerfull tool, that would allow me to include Handlebars in any application.
+Without any changes to the application structure.
+With just a couple of terminal commands.
+Just roll Handlebars in, nothing less nothing more.
 That's why the bundler was created.
 And I'm proud of it, because it does its job like a charm.

 ## It can:
 - **watch** for various file/folder changes